retest/docs/docs/recheck.cli/tutorial/maintain-golden-master.md

 Updated SUT state file C:\Users\retest\Desktop\recheck-web-tutorial\src\test\resources\retest\recheck\com.mycompany.MyFirstTest\scratchpad.open.recheck
 ```

-If there were more than one Golden Master, all of them would now be updated.
-If you had your Golden Master files in a version control system, they would now show as changed, and you would need to also commit the changes within e.g. Git.
-Now we can rerun the test (e.g. `mvn test`) and see whether our update worked—now the test should check whether the site contains “welcome to recheck” in order to pass.
+If there were more than one Golden Master, all of them would be updated.
+If you had your Golden Master files in a version control system, they would show as changed, and you would need to also commit the changes within e.g. Git.
+We can rerun the test (e.g. `mvn test`) and see whether our update worked—now the test should check whether the site contains “welcome to recheck” in order to pass.

-To further show the functionality of the recheck CLI, let’s adapt the content of the Scratchpad again.
-Open your browser, and change the welcome message to recheck-web.
+To further show the functionality of the recheck.cli, let’s adapt the content of the Scratchpad again.
+Open your browser and change the welcome message to recheck-web.
 Again, re-running the test should again show the difference and produce a test report under `target/test-classes/retest/recheck/`.
-You can use recheck CLI to display the contents of that file by running:
+You can use recheck.cli to display the contents of that file by running:

 ```
 recheck diff target\test-classes\retest\recheck\com.mycompany.MyFirstTest.report